mortcodesweb/mortcodesweb/README.md

 ## Coding Languages
 HTML, CSS, JavaScript, SVG, XML, JSON, Java, Bash, Svelte, Coffeescript, and Node.js
 ## Workspaces
-Make/Makefile, Gradle, Docker, Node.js Package(s) and Custom.
+Make/Makefile, Gradle, Node.js Package(s) and Custom.
 ## About
 Minecraft mods?
 A thing from the past envaded by stans. lol (and 'Lol' with capital L for the sad guys)